I’ve always had a difficult time calibrating my social needs.

 So that happened…kid, then teen, no friends.
 High school came around and I finally caught on to a few tricks.
 I learned two lessons that seemed simple, yet they completely transformed my life.
 When people were talking, if I just nodded my head a lot and agreed with everyone all the time, about everything, things worked out okay.
 I’m not recommending this strategy…I’m just saying I stumbled onto it and got by.
 I went into my nodding routine and found myself with friends, for the first time in my life.

 As soon as that happened, I learned the second lesson: never tell anyone about your own thoughts and interests.
 Ever.
 Just bury that stuff as deep as you can.
 It took no time at all to realize, with my new friends: they could care less about anything I had to say.
 They just wanted to talk, be listened to.
 And I thought that was okay.
 It was simpler, easier to navigate conversations once I understood that.

-(I’m not recommending this strategy either…it’s no coincidence that the second I made friends, I felt lonelier than ever.
+(I’m not recommending this strategy either.
+It’s no coincidence that the second I made friends, I felt lonelier than ever.
 I was getting too walled off inside of my head, too distant.
-That’s the primary benefit of my writing: I’m a living example of what not to do.
-So, you know.
-Take notes.
-Do the opposite.
+That’s the primary benefit of my writing: I’m what not to do.
+Strive for the opposite of all of this.
 You’re welcome.)